 How Many Clubs Are in a Complete Set of Golf Clubs?

-Which clubs the player chooses to form a complete golf club set varies according to his ability level and preferences.
-There are some guidelines to follow when putting together a set of clubs.
+That being said, there are some guidelines to follow when putting together a set of clubs.
 Traditionally, golfers carry a driver, a couple of fairway woods, some irons, specialty irons called wedges, and of course, a putter.

 Driver and Fairway Woods

-Irons
+Set of Irons

-The traditional complete set of clubs includes the 3, 4, 5, 6, 7, 8 and 9 iron.
-Recently, many manufacturers have changed the loft of these irons so that they can provide more distance.
 This means that the loft of each individual iron may be changed to a lower loft, which is harder to hit.
 Many golfers opt to eliminate the 3 and 4 iron and replace them with hybrid golf clubs.

 Hybrids

-Hybrid clubs have become favorites with beginners and advanced players alike, because they are designed to provide the distance and accuracy of long irons, but they are easier to use.
+Hybrid clubs are the golf clubs that have become favorites with beginners and advanced players alike, because they are designed to provide the distance and accuracy of long irons, but they are easier to use.
 The design of a hybrid offers a larger clubface like a wood, combined with a shorter shaft like an iron.
 The center of gravity is moved toward the back and the bottom of the club, making it easier to launch the ball up into the air.
 Hybrids typically come in lofts of 16 to 26 degrees.

 Your lowest numbered hybrid should get a distance of approximately 10 yards shorter than your highest numbered fairway wood.
 Players might replace a 3 and 4 iron with hybrids from 3 to 6.